FreeRTOS/iot-reference-nxp-rt1060/examples/evkbmimxrt1060/pubsub/README.md

 ```
 8. Once the configurations are setup turn off the provisioning mode by setting `appmainPROVISIONING_MODE` to `0` and then recompiling and flashing the image onto the board.

-### Runnning the demo
+### Runnning the publish subscribe demo

 The board should be successfully provisioned at this time.
 Provisioning mode should be turned off by seting `appmainPROVISIONING_MODE` to `0` in `examples/evkbmimxrt1060/pubsub/app_main.c`.
-Demo on startup, establishes a TLS connection with AWS IoT MQTT broker and runs the publish subscribe demo task using coreMQTT agent.
-The demo also runs the OTA firmware update task in the background polling for the firmware update jobs from AWS IoT service.
+Demo on startup, establishes a TLS connection with AWS IoT MQTT broker and runs the publish subscribe demo tasks using coreMQTT agent.
+By default two pubsub task are created.
+You can adjust the number of tasks created by setting the config `appmainMQTT_NUM_PUBSUB_TASKS` in `examples/evkbmimxrt1060/pubsub/app_main.c` to respective value.

 ### Perform Firmware Over-The-Air Updates with AWS IoT